coolestxuxu/Ich-bin-xuxu/readme.md

 ### About ME
 I live in the city of YOKOHAMA, JAPAN

-I had a thing for Germany and I really want to live there for sometime

 I love different languages

 I speak English, Chinese and a little bit Japanese and I wish to master German and French one day (maybe even more after that:))